 If you have federal loans and want student loan forgiveness, you want to evaluate your options.

-If you decide to not do 10-year student loan forgiveness because you don’t want to work in public service or you want to change careers, all is not lost.
-If you’re ineligible for PSLF in the long run, you still have options.
+If you decide not to do 10-year student loan forgiveness because you don't want to work in public service or you want to change careers, all is not lost.
+If you’re ineligible for PSLF in the long run, you still have options for debt relief.

-You can stay on an IDR plan and get student loan forgiveness after 20 years.
+You can stay on the IDR repayment program and get student loan forgiveness after 20 years.
+It means more years of payments can help forgive some education loans.

 From a time perspective, 10-year student loan forgiveness is a good option because you’re making payments for a shorter amount of time.
 That briefer time frame means paying less in interest overall.
-On top of that, you don’t have to pay taxes on the forgiven amount.
+On top of that, you don’t have to pay taxes on the forgiven amount, and the payoff happens sooner.

 However, there are career requirements that are pretty important to consider.
 Having strings attached to your job is a considerable commitment.
 You shouldn’t base your job on student loan forgiveness.